ChidiogoUzochukwu/AWS-Web-Application/README.md

 t2. micro Instance: Chosen for its low cost and suitability for the current scale

+STEP BY STEP GUIDE OF WHAT I DID

+Using an already created VPC and Public Subnet, I created a security group named: ChidiogoGinikaUzochukwu_litaSG allowing SSH and HTTP as the inbound rule.

+I went ahead to Launch my Instance named : ChidiogoGinikaUzochukwu_lita, i selected Amazon Linux 2 as the OS and a t2.micro instance type.te

+I selected the already created VPC and Subnet.
+I created a key pair named: ChidiogoGinikaUzochukwu_litaKP which was downloaded to my laptop.
+The Auto-assign Public IP was also Enabled.
+I crosschecked the information and launched my Instance.

+I went to the download folder of my laptop, located the key pair, right clicked and selected Git Bash Here I entered the right commands, which also included commands to install Apache

+I confirmed Apache is running by visiting the instance’s public IP address in a browser.

+All screenshots are attached

 Public IP Address of EC2 Instance: 54.72.96.88